Faubourg Saint-Honore, an affluent district of Paris

 Rue du Faubourg Saint Honore

-The Rue Neuve-Saint-Honoré was re-named Rue du Faubourg Saint Honore in 1702 when the faubourg became an official suburb of Paris.
+The Rue Neuve-Saint-Honore was re-named Rue du Faubourg Saint Honore in 1702 when the district became a suburb of Paris (faubourg).

 Directions: 1st and 8th Districts

 Metro: Palais-Royal-Musée du Louvre, Pyramides, Concorde, Madeleine, Saint-Philippe-du-Roule, Ternes